Follow me on Twitter @PFF_Brad

 GMs that move Up for their favorite guys:

-- Ryan Pace, Chicago Bears (6 Up, 3 Down).
+- Ryan Pace, Chicago Bears (8 Up, 3 Down).
 Ryan Pace has been running the show in Chicago since 2015 and has made some bold moves in the Draft already during his five year tenure, including two Trade-Ups in the Top 10.
-The Bears don’t have any first round picks this year, so a trade-up there would be tough.
-Then again, they’ve also traded future Draft capital in consecutive years (a future 2nd for Anthony Miller in 2018 & a future 4th in 2019 for David Montgomery), so don’t rule it out.
-On the other hand, they’ve also traded down in the second round three times (landing Cody Whitehair and Tarik Cohen in the process), and have picks No. 43 and 50 in 2020.
+They’ve also traded future Draft capital in three consecutive years (a future 2nd for WR Anthony Miller in 2018, a future 4th in 2019 for RB David Montgomery, and a future 4th in 2020 for ED Trevis Gipson).
+On the other hand, they’ve also traded down in the second round three times (landing Cody Whitehair and Tarik Cohen in the process).
 Don’t be surprised by a move in either direction.

 - Dave Gettleman, New York Giants (5 Up, 0 Down).
-Gettleman has served as an NFL GM for seven years with two franchises (five in Carolina, two so far in New York), and has never traded Down in either tenure.
+Gettleman has served as an NFL GM for eight years with two franchises (five in Carolina, three so far in New York), and has never traded Down in either tenure.
 He doesn’t move much period, though, preferring to stand pat with the picks he was originally given.
-There are rumblings of a Giants Trade-Down from No. 4, but I wouldn’t count on it.
+There are rumblings of a Giants Trade-Down from No. 11, but we wouldn’t count on it.

 Trading up is risky business, as you have to “overpay” (according to the Draft Value charts) by larger amounts the higher you move.
 Nevertheless, clearly some of the teams on this list have had some success.
 No team has ever been able to consistently “beat” the Draft and outperform others year-over-year, so the thinking is the more picks the better.
 Eventually you’ll have to spend more in Free Agency to fill out your roster, and if you do miss on guys then you’re really toast.
 But, on the other end of the spectrum, a strong draft class can go a long way in catapulting a team to success.